-If you are a high school instructor, please refer to our Resource page for instructors here before proceeding.
+If you are a high school instructor, please refer to our Instructors page here before proceeding.

 The exam and supporting materials provide curricular guidance and support for teachers seeking to increase the scope and depth of their programs, including the means for making informed decisions on the allocation of instructional time and focus, based on an analysis of student performance data.

 The test bank includes 450 questions, while the test itself consists of 100 randomized questions.
 There is a 90-minute time limit, and the test must be completed in one sitting.

 BACKstage Exam items were created by a pool of technical theatre experts and were written to suit high school technical theatre students.
 Theatre disciplines covered include rigging, safety, scenic and construction, venue, audio, costuming and wardrobe, lighting and electric, and personnel.

 Target audiences include those students considered “program completers” from Career and Technical Education programs of study, as well as non-CTE students having had immersive instructional experience in technical theatre for a (recommended) period of at least two years.